nmdl-mizo/isdpainn/README.md

 The code is developed based on the implementation of PaiNN in [`ocp-models.models.painn`](https://github.com/Open-Catalyst-Project/ocp/tree/main/ocpmodels/models/painn).

+## Installation

-## Prerequisities
+### Prerequisities
 - A computer with a CPU capable of running Python 3.10 and PyTorch.
 Creating a dedicated Python environment using conda is recommended.
 - A GPU is highly recommended for training and inference.
-The GPU should be compatible with CUDA 12.1 if you want to take advantage of PyTorch's GPU acceleration.
+The GPU should be compatible with CUDA 12.1.

-## Installation
+### Using conda
 1. Install `pytorch`, `torch_geometric`, and `ocp-models` in advance depending on your environment (GPU/CPU).
     - [pytorch](https://pytorch.org/)
     - [torch_geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)